Irresistible-Ishan/IMDB-TextSentimentAnalysis-NaiveBayer-MIC/README.md

 # IMDB-TextSentimentAnalysis-NaiveBayer-MIC
-This project was made under time constraint for the recruitment round 2 , Microsoft Innovations Club AIML dept 2025 for On-Campus VIT CHENNAI .
+This project was made under time constraint of 2 days for the recruitment round 2 , Microsoft Innovations Club AIML dept 2025 for On-Campus VIT CHENNAI .

+GOOGLE DRIVE LINK TO ACCESS ALL THE FILES IN A ZIP =

+## IMPORTANT : PLEASE USE GOOGLE DRIVE TO ACCESS THE DATASET AND ALL THE CODE FILES
+### as the dataset and the cleaneddataset csv were more than 25 mb so couldnt upload on the github thankyou.
+### just include dataset.csv and run the codes in the order down below and it would automatically form all the files

+### Language used : Python
+### Libraries used : Sklearn , pandas , csv , pickle
+### ML Method used : Naive Bayer

+# RESULT : accuracy of 86.4%

+I Recommend the order in which you must run the codes to come to conclusion and result
+###  cleaningDATASET.py -> trainingMain.py -> testingModel.py

 Here is my thought process why , what , how on model picking and more
 # my approach
 first this is sentimental analysis text sentimental analysis is new to me rather than face sentimental analysis